SquaredLabs/travelfunds-vm/README.md

 - run `vagrant up` to build your VM
 - run `vagrant ssh` to SSH into your running VM

-This will give you a basic VM with a few useful packages installed.
+This will give you a basic VM (Ubuntu 16.04 by default) with a few useful packages installed.

 The root directory of this project will be mounted in the VM at `/vagrant`.
 I recommend using the `workspace` directory (`/vagrant/workspace` on the VM) to hold your projects.